If you are looking for easy ways to highlight text in WordPress Editor, you have landed on the right post.

 Earlier the WordPress default editor only allowed you to highlight a whole block.
 There were no options to highlight only selected text within the block.
 This feature is now available, although not many are able to find it easily.

-Method 1: How to Highlight Text in WordPress Gutenberg?
+Method 1: How to Highlight Text in WordPress without Plugin?

-- Select the text you want to highlight (within the paragraph block)
+- Select the text you want to highlight (within the paragraph or list block)

 Also Read: How to Format Hyperlinks in WordPress [Cool Tips]

 Another option lacking in WordPress Gutenberg is the ability to justify text.
 I have written a simple guide on how you can justify text in WordPress new editor.
 Many people have stopped using Gutenberg because of this.
 Hope WordPress is listening.

 Some Good Color Hex Codes to Highlight Text

 You will have better control on colors if you know the hex code of the color.
 This website can help you with this.